ponylang/ponylang-website/HOW_TO.md

 After the PR is open, close the current "Last Week in Pony" issue and open a new one. **Remember to add the `last-week-in-pony` label**.
 Without that label, the "submit content" link in the blog post will point to nothing.

+### Publish

+The current publishing process is as follows, feel free to change it if need be:

+- Submit as new link on [/r/ponylang](https://www.reddit.com/r/ponylang/).
+- Tweet about it as [@ponylang](https://twitter.com/ponylang).
+- Announce on IRC in `#ponylang`.
+- Tell all of your friends.

+If you can't do a step by yourself, ask one of the elders of ponylang to do it for you.

 ## Release blog post

 Each pony release is accompanied by a corresponding "Release" blog post.
 The purpose of the blog post is to inform the community of what changes were in a release.
 We announce the release by linking to the blog post.